lj020326/ansible-datacenter/docs/terraform/terraform-deployments-with-ansible-part-2.md

 terraform destroy -var-file=env.tfvars
 ```

-Create a file named **localhost.yaml** in the **host\_vars** folder.
-The file **localhost.yaml** will be read by Ansible when we execute the playbook against the host localhost.
-The files in the **host\_vars** folder contain the variables that Ansible should use when targeting a particular host.
+Create a file named **localhost.yml** in the **host_vars** folder.
+The file **localhost.yml** will be read by Ansible when we execute the playbook against the host localhost.
+The files in the **host_vars** folder contain the variables that Ansible should use when targeting a particular host.
 You can also define variables that are common for all hosts in the same group here.

 ```
 terraform: